How to Can Tomatoes

 Below is an illustrated guide to canning whole, peeled tomatoes using the cold pack method.
 Everybody has their own little quirks or variations, but this is a basic guide to get you started:

-- Water bath canner & jar lifter: Canners can be picked up for under $20 and jar lifters for a couple bucks at your local Bi-Mart or Fred Meyer.
+- Water bath canner & jar lifter.
+Canners can be picked up for under $20 and jar lifters for a couple bucks at your local Walmart, Bi-Mart, Fred Meyer, or Amazon.
 Both tools are great investments that can be re-used year after year.
 (The large pot in this picture is actually a pressure canner, but I have been using it loose-lidded for water bath canning.)

 - Quart or pint-sized jars.
 Jars are probably the biggest investment if you are interested in getting serious about canning.
 However, once you have a good collection built up, you are good to go.
 Check with your grandma or Craigslist for used jars.

 - Lids & rings/bands.
-Lids are only good for one use (unless you use these), but are relatively inexpensive.
+Lids are only good for one use (unless you use these reusable lids), but are relatively inexpensive.
 Look for coupons at the beginning of the summer and discounts at the end of fall.
 Rings can be re-used.

 - Vinegar or lemon juice, salt (optional), and of course, tomatoes